datahub-project/datahub/docs/cli.md

 datahub ingest deploy -c deployment_recipe.yml
 ```

-This can be particularly useful when you want all recipes should be stored in version control.
+This is particularly useful when you want all recipes to be stored in version control.

 ```shell
 # Deploy every yml recipe in a directory